Travelex Travel Money

 Find out more about Travelex's travel money options with our useful guide.

 Travelex Group is a foreign exchange company based in London.
-Its main businesses are international payments, but it also issues prepaid credit cards for use by travellers.
-It’s the biggest foreign exchange bureau in the world.
+While it previously offered international money transfers, it now focuses on providing foreign currency cash and offering prepaid cards for use by travellers.

 Read on to find out more about what Travelex has to offer, and whether you should get your travel money through them before you go abroad.